-The American Pharmacists Association's new policy could make it tough for death penalty states, like Texas, that have been looking at made-to-order execution drugs from compounding pharmacies as the answer to an execution drug shortage.
+The new guidelines could make it tough for death penalty states, like Texas, that have been looking at made-to-order execution drugs from compounding pharmacies as the answer to a nationwide shortage of execution drugs.

-The group lacks the legal authority to bar compounding pharmacies from selling the drugs.
-But its policies set the ethical standards followed by pharmacists, just as the American Medical Association does for doctors.
+The group lacks the legal authority to bar compounding pharmacies from selling execution drugs.
+But its policies set ethical standards followed by pharmacists, just as the American Medical Association does for doctors.

-Prison departments have had to buy made-to-order execution drugs from compounding pharmacies in recent years.
-That's because the pharmaceutical companies they used to buy from have refused to sell lethal-injection drugs after coming under pressure from death penalty opponents.
+Prison departments have had to buy made-to-order execution drugs from compounding pharmacies in recent years because the pharmaceutical companies they used to buy their drugs from now refuse to sell them for use in lethal injections after coming under pressure from death penalty opponents.

 But now the compounded version is also difficult to come by, with most pharmacists reluctant to expose themselves to possible harassment by death-penalty opponents.